lithops-cloud/lithops/docs/testing.md

 # Lithops Testing Guidelines

 ## Verify Installation:
-run ``` lithops test``` to run an extensive inspection, which simulates your lithops installation on a variety of tests.
+Run ``` lithops test``` to run an extensive inspection, which simulates your lithops installation on a variety of tests.
  - Get all available options by running ```lithops test --help```
  - Get all available test functions by running ```lithops test -t help``` to get a list of the available tests.
    <br/> Run all test instances named <test name>, via ```lithops test -t <test name>```.